pirsch-analytics/blog/content/techstack/index.md

 ## Hosting

-Starting with hosting, we use virtual machines on Hetzner Cloud based in Falkenstein, Germany.
+Starting with hosting, we use virtual machines on Hetzner Cloud based in Falkenstein, Germany running Ubuntu Linux.
 The main reason we chose Hetzner is cost.
 A single core VM on Google Cloud for example starts at about $15/month, while a single core Hetzner VM costs about 2,50€/month.
 Pirsch runs on a three node cluster, plus an additional VM for the database, all of them configured with two cores and 4 GB of RAM (more on that later).
 We had a similar setup for Emvi on Google Cloud before, which cost about 250€/month, while we are now paying about 45€/month for everything, including cloud services.

 Why not use dedicated servers you might ask.
 While it does make sense from a performance to cost perspective, dedicated servers are less flexible.
 Renting a dedicated server is more of a commitment then spinning up a VM you can stop or rescale at any time.
 Should the need arise, we can scale the VMs vertically or add dedicated servers later on.
 Flexibility is one of the main reasons why cloud services became so popular, but it comes at a cost.
 Hetzner strikes a good balance between flexibility and costs.